The Great Compassion

 Work.
 Play.
 Love.

-• Lean on ChatGPT for assistance finding events.
+Lean on ChatGPT for assistance in finding events.
 Click here to browse:

-Gather in your neighborhood and practice simple acts of kindness like bringing food to a new mother, or stew to a neighbor battling illness.
+Gather in your neighborhood and practice simple acts of kindness — like bringing food to a new mother, or stew to a neighbor battling an illness.
 Mow the lawn for an elderly neighbor, or draw messages of joy and compassion on your block's sidewalk.
+These times are calling us back into intimate care and connection.

 Good Work

-Join in community the last Saturday of every month, or if you are single, make that the 2nd Saturday to connect with the people you vibe with.
+Join in community the last Saturday of every month, or if you are single, make that the 2nd Saturday to meet good people doing good things.

 After we work, we play!

-Join in the sweet afterglow of kindness and deepen connection with your community — and even make new friends.
+Join in the sweet afterglow of compassion while deepening in connection to your community and friends.

-We meet in town for a coffee, a cold drink, a scoop of ice cream.
+Meet in the town near you at 4pm local time for a coffee, a cold drink, a scoop of ice cream.

-Each act of service, each laugh shared in the Afterglow — it all adds up to something more.
+Each act of service, each laugh shared in the afterglow — it all adds up to something more.
+Something real, something bonded, something powerful – grassroots and alive.